jeremylynch83/drjeremylynch/master/features.md

 # Can you prevent brain aneurysms? {features}
 ---
-description: We delve into if brain aneuryms are inevitable or whether you can reduce your chances.
+description: Are brain aneuryms inevitable or you can reduce your chances?
 image: prevent.png
 tags: Aneurysm
 ---